-When it comes to raising teenagers, parents will spend a lot of time worrying about where their teens are and what they are doing.
+When it comes to raising teenagers, parents spend a lot of time worrying about where their teens are and what they are doing.
 The majority of teens will go to parties.
 Many teens feel like they are practically adults and will be able to handle any situation that may occur at a party.
-Unfortunately, this is just not the case.
-Due to the teen’s inexperience they might find themselves in situations that could put them in danger.
-A parent’s duty first and foremost is to protect their child from harm, and this includes the dangers your child may face when going to a party.
+Unfortunately, this is not the case.
+Due to the teen’s inexperience, they may find themselves in situations that could put them in danger.
+A parent’s duty first and foremost is to protect their child from harm, and this includes the risks your child may face when attending a party.

-Before saying yes or no, the first thing a parent should do when their teen asks to go to a party is to ask as many questions as they can to obtain all available information about the party, and then if possible verify this information with whichever adult will be responsible for the teens at the party.
+Before deciding whether your teen can go to a party, the first step a parent can take is to ask questions to obtain all available information.
+When possible, verify this information with whichever adult will be responsible for the teens at the party.

 7 questions a parent should ask their teen about a party are: